Advice on Pet Transportation New York City

 Small domestic pets are permitted provided they’re carried in kennels or similar containers, or are securely controlled on leashes throughout the trip and do not annoy other customers.
 Pets should not occupy seats and are subject to approval by the conductor.
 Service animals properly harnessed and accompanying people with disabilities are always welcome in MTA’s network.

-Can I Bring My Dog on the PATH and New Jersey Transit?
+Can I Bring My Dog on New Jersey Transit and PATH trains?

 Can I Bring My Dog in Rental Cars?